 Debt Securities.
-Our Series A Term Preferred Stock and Series B Term Preferred Stock represent leverage in our capital structure.
+Our Series A Term Preferred Stock, Series B Term Preferred Stock, and Series C Term Preferred Stock represent leverage in our capital structure.
 We may also incur additional leverage to the extent permitted by the 1940 Act.
 We are permitted to obtain leverage using any form of financial leverage instruments, including funds borrowed from banks or other financial institutions, margin facilities, notes or preferred stock and leverage attributable to reverse repurchase agreements or similar transactions.
-We currently anticipate incurring leverage in an amount of approximately 50% of our net assets (i.e., \$0.50 of leverage for every \$1 of equity) over the next twelve months of operations.
 Instruments that create leverage are generally considered to be senior securities under the 1940 Act.
 With respect to senior securities representing indebtedness (i.e., borrowing or deemed borrowing), other than temporary borrowings as defined under the 1940 Act, we are required to have an asset coverage ratio of at least 300%, as measured at the time of borrowing and calculated as the ratio of our total assets (less all liabilities and indebtedness not represented by senior securities) over the aggregate amount of our outstanding senior securities representing indebtedness.
-With respect to senior securities that are stocks (i.e., shares of preferred stock, including our Series A Term Preferred Stock and Series B Term Preferred Stock), we are required to have an asset coverage of at least 200%, as measured at the time of the issuance of any such shares of preferred stock and calculated as the ratio of our total assets (less all liabilities and indebtedness not represented by senior securities) over the aggregate amount of our outstanding senior securities representing indebtedness plus the aggregate liquidation preference of any outstanding shares of preferred stock.
-See "Description of our Capital Stock - Preferred Stock."
+With respect to senior securities that are stocks (i.e., shares of preferred stock, including our Series A Term Preferred Stock, Series B Term Preferred Stock, and Series C Term Preferred Stock), we are required to have an asset coverage of at least 200%, as measured at the time of the issuance of any such shares of preferred stock and calculated as the ratio of our total assets (less all liabilities and indebtedness not represented by senior securities representing indebtedness not represented by we are required to have an asset coverage of at least 200%, as measured at the time of the issuance of any such shares of preferred stock and calculated as the ratio of our total assets (less all liabilities and indebtedness not represented by senior securities) over the aggregate amount of our outstanding senior securities representing indebtedness plus the aggregate liquidation preference of any outstanding shares of preferred st

-While we currently anticipate incurring leverage of approximately 50% of our net assets (i.e., \$0.50 of leverage for every \$1 of equity) over the next twelve months of operations, we may use leverage opportunistically and may choose to increase or decrease our leverage.
+We may use leverage opportunistically and may choose to increase or decrease our leverage.
 We may use different types or combinations of leveraging instruments at any time based on the Advisor's assessment of market conditions and the investment environment, including forms of leverage other than preferred stock and/or credit facilities.
 In addition, we may borrow for temporary, emergency or other purposes as permitted under the 1940 Act, which indebtedness would be in addition to the asset coverage ratios described above.
 By leveraging our investment portfolio, we may create an opportunity for increased net income and capital appreciation.
 However, the use of leverage also involves significant risks and expenses, which will be borne entirely by our stockholders, and our leverage strategy may not be successful.
 For example, the more leverage is employed, the more likely a substantial change will occur in our NAV.
 Accordingly, any event that adversely affects the value of an investment would be magnified to the extent leverage is utilized.
-See "Risk Factors - Risks Related to Our Investments - We may leverage our portfolio, which would magnify the potential for gain or loss on amounts invested and will increase the risk of investing in us."
+See "Risk Factors-Risks Related to Our Investments-We may leverage our portfolio, which would magnify the potential for gain or loss on amounts invested and will increase the risk of investing in us" in this Prospectus.
 The Advisor intends to leverage our portfolio only when it believes that the potential return on the additional investments acquired through the use of leverage is likely to exceed the costs incurred in connection with the use of leverage.
 There can be no assurance that we will borrow in order to leverage our assets or, if we do borrow, what percentage of our assets such borrowings will represent.